rmk129/Phase-1-Final-Project/README.md

 Initially, when the array of the cryptocurrencies' data is returned from the API, it is a large array and would create too many cards at once.
 To tackle this, the intial rendering splices the data array to just the first 6 crypto currencies.
 Once you click on the load more button at the bottom of the screen, a second splice occurs where the index starts at 6 and renders the next 6 cards.
 At the end of the event listener, the index is added by 6 to start the next splice at the index of 12 and for the enxt 6 cards after that, and so forth till all the cards are rendered.

 RoadMap:
+Moving forward, the main thing I want to work on is the CSS.
+The styling isn't the best but the functionality is there.
+To make it more professional, I need to work on designing and positioning the cards as well as the information better.